Chromatin remodeling: Covalent histone-modifying complexes

 Specific protein complexes, known as histone-modifying complexes catalyze addition or removal of various chemical elements on histones.
-These enzymatic modifications include acetylation, methylation, phosphorylation, and ubiquitination and primarily occur at N-terminal histone tails.
-Such modifications affect the binding affinity between histones and DNA, and thus loosening or tightening the condensed DNA wrapped around histones, e.g., Methylation of specific lysine residues in H3 and H4 causes further condensation of DNA around histones, and thereby prevents binding of transcription factors to the DNA that lead to gene repression.
+These enzymatic modifications include acetylation, methylation, phosphorylation, ubiquitination, and citrullination and primarily occur at N-terminal histone tails.
+Such modifications affect the binding affinity between histones and DNA, and thus loosening or tightening the condensed DNA wrapped around histones, e.g., methylation of specific lysine residues in H3 and H4 causes further condensation of DNA around histones, and thereby prevents binding of transcription factors (TF) to the DNA that lead to gene repression.
 On the contrary, histone acetylation relaxes chromatin condensation and exposes DNA for TF binding, leading to increased gene expression.

 Known modifications

 Well characterized modifications to histones include: